julrog/jokes-on-you/README.md

 or copy .env.example and rename it to .env and edit the properties in there

 * Build and start the container:
+* Run the following 2 commands in your Terminal from the root folder of the project
 ```bash
 docker build . -t jokes-on-you -f docker/Dockerfile
 docker run -it --gpus all -p 9000:9000 --env-file .env jokes-on-you:latest